-I meant to talk about this back on my actual birthday, but I got so distracted ranting and raving that I didn’t get a chance to make it to this – until now.
+I meant to talk about this back close to my actual birthday, but I got so distracted ranting and raving that I didn’t get a chance to make it to this – until now.

 Every year for my birthday, I do something that I’ve never done before.
-I’ve only been doing this for three years now.
-For the past two of those three, I’ve procrastinated figuring out the new thing until the last minute.
+I’ve only been doing this for three years.
+For the past two, I’ve procrastinated figuring out the new thing until the last minute.

 Jaclyn and I ventured down to the Santa Monica Pier, ready to fly at the Trapeze School New York.
 (Yes, that’s what it’s called, even though we were in California.
 And yes, having “New York” in the title immediately made me trust the school more.)
 Everyone who worked there was unbelievably sweet and helpful.

 That girl lasted a good 5 seconds as I prepped to jump.
-Then they started calling out those ready and hup commands, and I was all, “oh, no, no, no (breathes heavily).
+Then they started calling out those ready and hup commands, and I was all, “oh, I have no idea what I’m doing! [*breathes heavily*].”
 I jumped off the platform and swung through the air.
 That was pretty incredibly cool.
 Then the instructor shouted, “Okay, swing your feet up.”

 Yeah, that didn’t work out at all.
 I just kept swinging in the air a couple of times, until it was time to jump down.
 Once I safely fell to the net at the bottom, I thought the hard part was over.
 No. You still had to flip off of the net!